ShichengChen/PosturePerfector/README.md

 # Posture Perfect

-`Posture Perfect` is a Python application designed to help you maintain a good posture while sitting in front of your computer.
-It utilizes computer vision techniques, with the help of the OpenCV and MediaPipe libraries, to track your posture in real time.
-When the application detects that your posture deviates from an acceptable range, it sends a notification and plays a sound alert to remind you to correct your posture.
+`Posture Perfect` is a Python application crafted to assist you in maintaining optimal head posture while sitting at your computer.
+Employing computer vision technology with the support of OpenCV and MediaPipe libraries, it tracks your head position in real time.
+Whenever the application identifies a deviation from the ideal head alignment, it alerts you with a notification and a sound alert, prompting you to adjust your head posture for better ergonomics."
 ## Features

 - Real-time posture tracking using your webcam.